Rohit-rp12/JAVA-codestreak/README.md

 6 codes Max of 2 no., max of 3 no.(2 appproaches), odd-even , basic concepts

 Day-4 Call by value/pass by value

+Day-5 Functions
+4 Codes Sum of 2 no.s through 4 different types of user-defined functions